Make and Learn Moon Phases with Play Dough Mooncakes!

 - Keep track of moon phases with printable journal; use play dough to create the shape seen in the sky!

-If you try this Play Dough Moon Phases activity, let us know!
+If you try this Play Dough Moon Phases activity, let us know in the comments!
 We hope your family learns and has fun with it, and we would love to see how it turns out!
-Leave a comment and don’t forget to tag @CHALKAcademy on Instagram and Facebook!

 Chinese solar system books